What to expect at the Emergency Room if you’ve been sexually assaulted…

 If you do not want to make a report to law enforcement…

 You may choose to see an emergency room physician for your injuries and request medications including STI Prophylaxis and Pregnancy Prophylaxis.
 There are other options for obtaining medications only – through the health department, your gynecologist, or university health center.
-For more information about accessing STI and Pregnancy Prophylaxis, ask the Collins Center advocate or SANE.
+For more information about accessing STI and Pregnancy Prophylaxis, ask the Collins Center advocate or Sexual Assault Nurse Examiner.

-If you have decided that you do not want to make a report to law enforcement now or in the future, then having evidence collected by having a PERK exam may not be the right choice for you.
-A PERK exam may be done without reporting to law enforcement, but in these situations, there is the potential that other evidence may be lost (including evidence from the suspect(s), the crime scene(s), and/or from you.)
+If you have decided you do not want to make a report to law enforcement now or in the future, then having evidence collected via a PERK exam may not be the right choice for you.
+A PERK exam may be done without reporting to law enforcement.
+In such cases, other evidence may potentially be lost.
 The sooner you report the assault to law enforcement, the better the chance for a successful prosecution of the offender.
-The Collins Center advocate can help you think through the choice to have a PERK exam.
+The Collins Center advocate can help you think through the choice to report the assault and/or to have a PERK exam.